architecture-tools/add-evaluation-tool/README.md

 ## Architecture Documentation

 - See `docs/architecture/architecture.md` for the context diagram, use cases, components, and sequences.
+- See `docs/architecture/tech-stack.md` for the selected technologies and rationale for each component.

 **Stakeholders:**
 - **Students**: Learners taking architecture courses who need tools to practice structured design